-If your employer does not participate in Social Security, the pension you receive from TRS may reduce your Social Security benefits.
+Receiving a pension from TRS may reduce your Social Security benefits.
 The benefits you may receive from Social Security in no way affect your benefits from TRS.
 Your social security benefit can be reduced in one of two ways.

 One is called the "government pension offset," and applies only if you receive a government pension and are eligible for Social Security benefits as a spouse or widow(er).
 The other way is called the "windfall elimination provision," and it affects how your retirement or disability benefit from Social Security is calculated if you receive a pension from work not covered by Social Security.
 The formula used to figure your benefit amount from Social Security is modified, giving you a lower benefit.
 TRS does not determine eligibility for Social Security benefits.
 Specific questions regarding the social security offset should be addressed to the Social Security Administration via their website at www.ssa.gov or by calling (800) 772-1213.